-Exclusion: Conversation courses may not be used to meet this
+Exclusion: Conversation courses may not be used to meet this requirement.

-Native speakers from foreign countries where English is not the principal language and who have finished high school or the equivalent in that country will be considered to have satisfied the language requirement and will not be given credit for taking lower division courses in their native language except with advance approval from the
+Native speakers from foreign countries where English is not the principal language and who have finished high school or the equivalent in that country will be considered to have satisfied the language requirement and will not be given credit for taking lower division courses in their native language except with advance approval from the department.

 - A. The Bachelor of Arts degree in liberal arts and sciences (see exceptions above) require competency in a language other than English.
-Such competency can be demonstrated by: - 1.
-Successfully completing the third college semester or fifth college quarter in a language other than English (minimum competency/units required). - 2.
+Such competency can be demonstrated by: - Successfully completing the third college semester or fifth college quarter in a language other than English (minimum competency/units required). - 2.
 Successfully completing the fourth-year level of high school courses in a language other than English. - 3.
-Successfully completing a third-semester equivalent proficiency examination in a language other than English. - 4.
-Graduating from high school (where English is not the major language of instruction) in a non-English speaking country. - 5.
-Passing with a score of 3 or higher on an Advanced Placement (AP) examination in Chinese language and culture, French language and culture, German language, Italian language and culture, Japanese language and culture, Spanish language and culture or Spanish literature and culture; or passing with a score of 5 in Vergil Latin. - 6.
-Passing with a score of 4 to 7 on the higher level A2 or B examination for International Baccalaureate credit in Arabic, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Russian, or Spanish.
+Successfully completing a third-semester equivalent proficiency examination in a language other than English. - Graduating from high school (where English is not the major language of instruction) in a non-English speaking country. - 5.
+Passing with a score of 3 or higher on an Advanced Placement (AP) examination in Chinese language and culture, French language and culture, German language and culture, Italian language and culture, Spanish language and culture or Spanish literature and culture; passing with a score of 4 in Japanese language and culture; or passing with a score of 5 in Latin. - 6.
+Passing with a score of 4 to 7 on the higher level A2 or B examination for International Baccalaureate credit in Arabic, French, German, Hindi, Indonesian, Italian, Japanese, Korean, Russian, Spanish, or Swedish.

-Students who are majoring in Art History, Asian Studies, Comparative International Studies, European Studies, Humanities, International Economics, International Security and Conflict Resolution, Jewish Studies, Latin American Studies, and Linguistics should also read the section on language requirement under their respective majors for special conditions and limits pertaining to those majors.
+Students who are majoring in Art History, Asian Studies, Chicana and Chicano Studies, Comparative International Studies, European Studies, Humanities, International Economics, International Security and Conflict Resolution, Jewish Studies, Latin American Studies, Linguistics, and Social Science should also read the section on language requirement under their respective majors for special conditions and limits pertaining to those majors.